 No, basmati and jasmine are not suitable for making risotto because they are too thin and they do not contain enough starch.

 Yes, you can use the same technique of risotto to make a risotto-like dish with wholegrain oats, barley and brown rice.
 Of course, the final dish will be different, but still delicious.
 We made an oat and pea risotto that is delish.

 Risotto is best eaten straight after cooking it to preserve the integrity of the rice grain.
-If you have some leftover, you can store it in the refrigerator for up to 24 hours and then heat it up on a stove with a dash of water, or in the microwave for a few seconds.
+If you have some leftovers, you can store them in the refrigerator for up to 24 hours and then heat it up on a stove with a dash of water, or in the microwave for a few seconds.

 And if you have risotto leftovers, then check out these delicious Italian recipes:

 - 400 g your vegetable of choice mushrooms, asparagus, artichokes, chicory, pumpkin, zucchini, peas, etc...

 - 210 g risotto rice

 - ½ glass white wine or 3 tablespoon of lemon juice